 Turning Your Blinds Down

 Blinds with the top edge turned down and the rounded side facing the room offer a more aesthetically pleasing look, but what you gain in attractiveness, you give up in privacy.
 Blinds in this position also direct more heat and light into the center of the room.
 The rounded side facing the room also makes blinds appear softer, while creating larger gaps between the slats.

 The position in which you set your window blinds also affects energy efficiency in the home.
 With the blinds tilted up and the rounded side facing out, the heat in the room moves toward the ceiling — a better position for blinds in summer.
 Keeping the blinds closed during summer's dog days helps to save energy and reduce energy bills.

 Letting the Sun Shine In

-In the winter when the sun is out, open the blinds to bring sunlight into the room, or set them so the rounded side faces the room to move warmer ceiling air closer to where it is needed.
+In winter when the sun is out, open the blinds to bring sunlight into the room or set them so the rounded side faces the room to move warmer ceiling air closer to where it is needed.
 With the blinds facing up, outside sunlight and radiant energy are deflected skyward, and heat is directed away from the living spaces of the room.